-The SEE Summit is a national social justice summit envisioned and led by students from districts across the country.
-Offered virtually and open to the public, this event engages students—the very students whom the education system is underserving—as leaders, designers, and facilitators of authentic professional learning for the education community.
+Now in its third year, the Students for Equitable Education (SEE) Summit is a national social justice event that’s designed and led by student leaders from across the country.
+Offered virtually and open to the public, the summit elevates student voice and vision to deliver authentic professional learning for the education community.

-The SEE Summit will radically cede power to young people; call on educators to face the racist, demoralizing structures, policies, and practices that exist in education; strengthen dialogue and collaboration between students and school staff; and spur a collective commitment to advance inclusive, anti-racist classrooms.
+The SEE Summit will radically cede power to young people; call on educators to face the harmful structures, policies, and practices that exist in education; strengthen dialogue and collaboration between students and school staff; and spur a collective commitment to advance equitable, inclusive classrooms.

 Student-Led Breakout Sessions